Should an editor not use spellcheck? Should they not use PerfectIt? Of course they should! You’d be rightly incensed if they didn’t use spellcheck!

 AI Is Impractical

 At the moment, the available large language model AIs like ChatGPT are more trouble than they’re worth, in editing.
 They don’t understand the principles editors follow such as “do no harm”, and “maintain the author’s voice”, or even “don’t make up facts and citations!”
 Editing is far more than moving commas and sleuthing typos, but AI isn’t even good at those things yet.
-At the moment, finessing the queries to make AI do the work takes more work than doing the edits myself, and it inserts more errors I have to ferret out!
+At the moment, finessing the queries to make AI do the work requires a high degree of understanding the problem and takes more work than doing the edits myself.
+Never mind the errors it adds I then have to ferret out!

 I keep saying “at the moment” because change is fast; exponentially fast.
 And we don’t know where on that exponential curve we are at the moment.
-The change in grammatical acumen between ChatGPT-3 and ChatGPT-4 was substantial, and the developers are already working on ChatGPT-11.
+The change in grammatical acumen between ChatGPT-3 and ChatGPT-4 was substantial, and the developers were already working on ChatGPT-11 when 3 was made public.

 AI Uses the Intellectual Property